 Note: Not all the results online search engines return will be useful or reliable.
 Carefully consider the reliability of an online source before selecting a topic based on it.
-Remember that factual information can be verified in other sources, both online and in print.
-If you have doubts about any information you find, either do not use it or identify it as potentially unreliable.
+Remember that factual information

 The results from Mariah's search included websites from university publications, personal blogs, online news sources, and a lot of legal cases sponsored by the recording industry.
 Reading legal jargon made Mariah uncomfortable with the results, so she decided to look further.
 Reviewing her map, she realized that she was more interested in consumer aspects of mass media, so she refocused her search to media technology and the sometimes confusing array of expensive products that fill electronics stores.
 Now, Mariah considers a topic on the products that have fed the mass media boom in everyday lives.